USACE/instrumentation-api/README.md

 | Username          | postgres       |
 | Password          | postgres       |

-Initialize the database and seed it with some data (docker-compose runs this for you)
+Initialize the database and seed it with some data (./compose.sh up runs this for you)

-   Use the Query Tool in pgadmin4 and the .sql files in the database/ directory in this repository.
-You can find the query tool by expanding the left menu tree to `Servers --> Databases --> postgres`.
-Right click `postgres --> Query Tool`.
-From here, copy [tables.sql](database/sql/10-tables.sql) into the Query Tool and run it by pressing `f5`.
-Note: to only run a portion of the SQL you've copied, you can highlight the section you want to run before hitting `f5`.

-### Running the GO API for Local Development
+### Running the Go API for Local Development

 Either of these options starts the API at `localhost:$API_PORT`, where `$API_PORT` is the variable set in your project's `.env` file.
 The API uses JSON Web tokens (JWT) for authorization by default.
 To disable JWT for testing or development, you can set the environment variable `JWT_DISABLED=TRUE`.